uriel1998/daywall/README.md

 `DIR=/PATH/TO/IMAGES`

+While not strictly *required*, `daywall` will squawk if you forget to specify a directory to scan on the command line if this is not set.

 If you wish to set your coordinates as an environment variable and not use the online lookup, do so like this:

 `export COORDS="22.73, -81.08`

-That's latitude and longitude, note the comma and space between them; that is *required*.
+That's latitude first, then longitude.
+The comma and space between them is *required*.

 ## 6. Usage